codewithzaqar/dynami-office/README.md

-<p align="center"> An Unofficial Dynami Office Online Desktop Client.
+<p align="center"> An Unofficial Dynami Office Online Desktop Client made with Electron.
 Free of Cost.</p>

 # Introducing
 As we know Dynami Office is a paid service, they also have a free Web version.<br><br>